cockroachdb/docs/releases/cockroachcloud-04062020.md

 In addition to various updates, enhancements, and bug fixes, this beta release includes the following major highlights:

 - Free trials of CockroachCloud are now available.
-[Contact us](mailto:sales@cockroachlabs.com) to request a trial code.
+[Contact us](https://www.cockroachlabs.com/contact-sales/) to request a trial code.
 - CockroachCloud now supports VPC peering for clusters running on GCP.
 [Contact us](https://support.cockroachlabs.com/hc/en-us) to set up a VPC peering-enabled CockroachCloud cluster.

 ### Security updates

-CockroachCloud now requires a user to create a CockroachCloud account before accepting an invite to join an Organization.
+CockroachCloud now requires a user to have a CockroachCloud account before accepting an invite to join an Organization.

 ### General changes